Azure/terraform-azurerm-avm-res-avs-privatecloud/README.md

 ### <a name="input_tags"></a> [tags](#input\_tags)

-Description: Map of tags to be assigned to this resource
+Description: (Optional) Map of tags to be assigned to the AVS resources

 Type: `map(string)`

-Default: `{}`
+Default: `null`

 ### <a name="input_vcenter_identity_sources"></a> [vcenter\_identity\_sources](#input\_vcenter\_identity\_sources)